 “Source of generation” or “generation source” means the generation source identified on the physical path of NERC e-Tags, where defined points have been established through the NERC Registry.
 Imported electricity and wheels are disaggregated by the source on the NERC e-Tag, also referred to as the first point of receipt.

-“Specified source of electricity” or “specified source” means a facility or unit which is permitted to be claimed as the source of electricity delivered.
+“Specified source of electricity” or “specified source” means primary generation sources such as a facility or unit which is permitted to be claimed as the source of electricity delivered.
 The reporting entity must have either full or partial ownership in the facility/unit or a written power contract to procure electricity generated by that facility/unit.
 Specified facilities/units include cogeneration systems.
-Specified source also means electricity procured from an asset-controlling supplier recognized by the ARB.
+Specified source also means electricity procured from an asset-controlling supplier recognized by CARB.
+Unless registered per section 95111(i), energy storage systems (ESS) are not specified sources for the purposes of this article but can be used to store and claim specified source power from primary generation sources if all specified source requirements are met, including seller warranties.

 “SSM” means periods of startup, shutdown and malfunction.